The 9 Best Scuba Diving Films of All Time

 The Deep (1977)

 Based on the 1976 novel by Peter Benchley (the author of Jaws) which the film takes its title from, this gripping 70’s adventure film and successor to Jaws, may not live up to its predecessor in notoriety or cult status but is still highly enjoyable.
-Starring Jacqueline Bisset and Nick Nolte, this diving adventure film focuses around their characters, a loved-up couple, holidaying in Bermuda.
-This couple come across a number of unusual artifacts when scuba diving around the area’s shipwrecks, and after investigating their finds further, they end up attracting unwanted attention and searching for some long-lost treasure.
+Starring Jacqueline Bisset and Nick Nolte, this diving adventure film focuses on their characters, a loved-up couple, holidaying in Bermuda.
+The couple comes across a number of unusual artifacts when scuba diving around the area’s shipwrecks, and after investigating their findings further, they end up attracting unwanted attention and searching for some long-lost treasure.

 Expect some fantastic wreck diving scenes, a lot of suspense and more action than you would ever expect from a couple’s holiday… from a car (and bicycle) chase, to being chased by the creatures of the deep, this diving movie that seemed like the average ‘romantic vacation goes wrong’ type film, keeps you on the edge of your seat.